apache/drill/_docs/connect-a-data-source/035-plugin-configuration-introduction.md

     <td>"workspaces"</td>
     <td>null<br>"logs"</td>
     <td>no</td>
     <td>One or more unique workspace names, enclosed in double quotation marks.
 If a workspace is defined more than once, the latest one overrides the previous ones.
-Not used with local or distributed file systems.</td>
+Used with local or distributed file systems.</td>
   </tr>
   <tr>
     <td>"workspaces". . . "location"</td>